onlinews/online_ws/docs/Ch_3_CollectingData.md

 Finally, (1) delete all the data files in the ```/data``` folder of your project, (2) sync this final and clean version of your project, (3) complete the online task yourself to see how long it takes and **(4) send the participation link** to one of your friends/colleagues in order to collect one pilot data set.

 ## 1.3.
 Translate from Python to JavaScript for online compatibility
 Running experiments online requires the translation of everything you do into JavaScript.
 The Builder does this automatically - all [supported](https://www.psychopy.org/online/status.html#onlinestatus) drag-and-drop components will translate into JS.
-For Code Components this is a bit more difficult.
+For Code Components, this is a bit more difficult.
 A new feature of PsychoPy is that it automatically translates Python into JS if ```Code Type``` is set to ```Auto->JS```.
 This is quite elegant, but note that it ONLY works for base-Python syntax.
 Whenever you are using functions from specific libraries, you will need to find an equivalent solution in JS.

 ### 1.3.1.
 Functions from PsychoPy
 For functions which are PsychoPy-specific, you will find corresponding [PsychoJS](https://psychopy.github.io/psychojs/) functions - that is the JavaScript implementation of some of the more popular PsychoPy functions.